 Before you make a proper finance application, it's worth doing some research and perhaps seeing if you can get a pre-approved loan.
 Most of these types of applications state that there will be no impact on your credit score, and it's a good way to establish your chances before making a formal application.

 There are several different types of loans available to consumers who need money fast.
-These include secured loans, unsecured loans, payday loans, and installment loans.
+These include secured loans, unsecured loans, payday loans, and instalment loans.

 Being rejected from a car finance application can affect your credit score, but it does largely depend on who the lender that rejected your application was, as mentioned above, multiple applications can negatively impact you.